 Watersong (Su): At 1st level, a watersinger can use bardic performance to manipulate and control the shape of water within 30 feet.
 A successful Perform check allows the bard to animate and control a 5-foot-cube of water.
 The watersinger can command the water to take various forms, bend, rise, fall, or sustain a shape, and can make it support weight as if it were solid ice.
 For example, the watersinger could create a pillar of water (to provide cover), ladder, channel, bridge, stairs, slide, and so on.
 The manipulated water is as slippery as normal ice.
 This ability cannot create forms more fragile or complex than what could be carved in normal ice.
 While under the bard’s control, the water has hardness 0 and 3 hit points per inch of thickness.
 At 3rd level, the manipulated water gains hardness 1, and this increases by +1 for every 3 bard levels beyond that.
 At 5th, 10th, 15th, and 20th level, the volume affected increases by an additional 5-foot cube (these cubes must be adjacent to each other).
 The manipulated water retains its shape for 1 round after the bard stops spending bardic performance rounds to maintain it.

-This performance replaces fascinate, suggestion, and mass suggestion.
+This performance replaces fascinate and funeral ballad.

 Waterstrike (Su): At 3rd level, the watersinger can spend 1 round of bardic performance to command any water she is currently manipulating with her watersong performance to lash out and strike an opponent with a slam attack.
 The watersinger uses her base attack bonus and Charisma bonus to make this attack, and deals 1d6 points of water damage plus her Charisma bonus.
 The attack can originate from any square of water the bard is manipulating, and the water can get a flanking bonus or help a combatant get one, but cannot make attacks of opportunity.
 The water can make multiple attacks per round if the watersinger’s base attack bonus allows her to do so.
 At 10th level, the water’s damage increases to 1d8 points and the water gains a reach of 10 feet.
-At 15th level, the water’s sdamage increases to 2d6 points.
+At 15th level, the water’s damage increases to 2d6 points.
 At 20th level, the water’s slam damage increases to 2d8 points.